andruhon/gaunt-sloth-assistant/README.md

 - **No vendor lock-in**.
 Just BYO API keys.
 - **Easy installation via NPM**.
 - **All prompts are editable** via markdown files.
 - **No UI**.
-Command Line only, with intent to be used as a dependency, potentially in your build pipeline.
+Command Line only, with intent to be used in build pipeline, or as a dependency to help in nodejs projects.
-  Of course, you can use Gaunt Sloth as a dependency and hook your own UI.

 ## What GSloth does: